Generalizing Reduced Rank Extrapolation to Low-Rank Matrix Sequences: Introduction

 There are practical applications in which both of the above scenarios occur simultaneously, for example, when iteratively solving large-scale continuous-time Lyapunov equations using the \ac{ADI} method~\cite{penzl1999cyclic,li2002low,SchS24}.
 The first formulation of the \ac{ADI} that iterates the residual alongside is shown in~\cite{morBenKS13}, and~\cite{WolP16} shows its reinterpretation in the Krylov subspace projection setting.
 Both point the way to a generalization for solving the \ac{ARE}s: the RADI~\cite{benner2018radi}, for which both scenarios above occur and the entire solution process can be viewed as an iterative process of the form~\eqref{eqn:xi_fp_iteration_dependent} where, both, the iterates are low-rank matrices \emph{and} the generating process changes in each iteration.

 \Ac{RRE} has been applied in the context of large-scale matrix equations arising in transport theory in~\cite{el2013vector}.
 The authors consider nonsymmetric \ac{ARE}s where the coefficients have a special structure which allows the solution to be represented as $X = T \circ (u v^\TT)$ for a given matrix $T$ and two vectors $u, v$.
+Here $\circ$ refers to the element-wise product.
 Their numerical experiments show that \ac{RRE} significantly speeds up the standard iterative process, illustrating the potential of extrapolation methods in the context of matrix equations.

 In this work, we derive efficient schemes (Algorithm~\ref{alg:lowrank_rre}) to implement \ac{RRE} for low-rank matrix iterates and to apply \ac{RRE} for iterates generated by nonstationary fixed-point processes of the form~\eqref{eqn:xi_fp_iteration_dependent} (Algorithm~\ref{alg:nonstationary_rre}).
 Combining both extensions, we also demonstrate the acceleration potential of RRE for general large-scale sparse \ac{ARE}s for which the solution admits an effective low-rank approximation (Algorithm~\ref{alg:nonstationary_lowrank_rre}).